Mini-Dict of premodern texts, people, places and terms

-Norito are very early ritual incantations or prayers or liturgy, however you would like to look at it.
+Norito are very early Japanese ritual incantations or prayers or liturgy.
 Some scholars believe that at the time they were thought to carry with them a magical sense that these words, when spoken, made things happen (Philippi, 3).
 Norito are some of the very oldest literary expressions of Japan and its oldest surviving religious texts (Bentley, 6).
 Like other Nara period documents they are written in sinicized Japanese.
 The Engi shiki (927) records 27 of these ritual prayers and that represents the full extant number.

 See Chapter 2 of John R. Bentley's Descriptive Grammar of Early Old Japanese Prose (Brill, 2001) for a brief description of norito, especially regarding linguistic matters.
 This book is part of the eBrary collection.

 Full translation: Donald L. Philippi, Norito: A translation of the ancient Japanese ritual prayers (Princeton UP, 1990).